US company says its moon landing attempt is in jeopardy because of an engine problem

 Astrobotic was aiming to be the first private business to successfully land on the moon, something only four countries have accomplished.
 A second lander from a Houston company is due to launch next month.
 NASA gave the two companies millions to build and fly their own lunar landers.

-The Pittsburgh company's lander caught a ride on a brand new rocket, United Launch Alliance’s Vulcan.
-The Vulcan streaked through the Florida predawn sky, putting the spacecraft on a roundabout route to the moon for a landing attempt on Feb.
-23.

-The company aims to be the first private business to successfully land on the moon, something only four countries have accomplished.
-But a Houston company also has a lander ready to fly, and could beat it to the lunar surface, taking a more direct path.

-NASA gave the two companies millions to build and fly their own lunar landers.
-The space agency wants the privately owned landers to scope out the place before astronauts arrive while delivering tech and science experiments for NASA, other countries and universities as well as odds and ends for other customers.
-Astrobotic's contract for the Peregrine lander: $108 million.
+The space agency wants the privately owned landers to scope out the place before astronauts arrive while delivering tech and science experiments for the space agency, other countries and universities as well as odds and ends for other customers.
+Astrobotic's contract with NASA for the Peregrine lander was $108 million.

+Before the flight, NASA’s Joel Kearns, deputy associate administrator for exploration, noted that while using private companies to make deliveries to the moon will be cheaper and quicker than going the usual government route, there will be added risk.
+He stressed that the space agency was willing to accept that risk, noting Monday: “Each success and setback are opportunities to learn and grow.”

 The last time the U.S. launched a moon-landing mission was in December 1972.
 Apollo 17’s Gene Cernan and Harrison Schmitt became the 11th and 12th men to walk on the moon, closing out an era that has remained NASA’s pinnacle.